jamiebeach/Learning-2024/BLOG.md

 ## January-6
 ---
 So here I go again.
 Trying to jam in as much learning as I can about AI.
 Intending to use this markdown file as a mechanism to blog about it all.
-Previously when I did this, I documented the whole journey in [Trello, here](https://trello.com/b/g1cS5K0O) and wrote about the top 5 insights I learned, [https://medium.com/swlh/top-5-insights-after-i-spent-100-days-learning-about-artificial-intelligence-b14b44a67134](here in a Medium article).
+Previously when I did this, I documented the whole journey in [Trello, here](https://trello.com/b/g1cS5K0O) and wrote about the top 5 insights I learned, [here in a Medium article](https://medium.com/swlh/top-5-insights-after-i-spent-100-days-learning-about-artificial-intelligence-b14b44a67134).
 This time, I'm just going to put it all in my github account.
 This has become the place where I mostly write anyway.

 I'm going to commit to 30 minutes per day of learning.
 This doesn't include writing in the journal here.
 I'm hopeful to be able to spend considerable more time than that, but I have work and family and I also need to keep my Duolingo streak going 😉.